-COVID-19 UPDATE: If your Certification expiration date is between March 1, 2020 and December 31, 2020 and your ability to fulfill the continuing education requirement has been negatively impacted by the unprecedented global effects of the COVID-19 pandemic, please reach out to us at [email protected].
-We will work with you to waive fees and grant reasonable exceptions to this policy.
+COVID-19 UPDATE: If your ability to fulfill the continuing education requirement has been negatively impacted by the unprecedented global effects of the COVID-19 pandemic, please reach out to us at [email protected].
+We will work with you to waive fees and make reasonable exceptions to this policy for expired Certifications within 3 months of expiration.
 Please remember that CEUs can be earned and self-reported from anywhere that you have a computer and an Internet connection.
 You can find CEU Opportunities here.

 Your Certification is valid for one year after you pass the exam.* It will expire if you did not self-report the appropriate amount of Continuing Education Units (CEUs) before your expiration date.

 It is critical that you fulfill the continuing education requirement in order to keep your Certification.
 Regulatory rules and technologies are changing at a rapid pace – and the continuing education requirements of Certification ensure credential holders continue to maintain and enhance their expertise.
 Maintaining your Certification demonstrates a commitment to excellence – proof to your employer and colleagues that you are dedicated to staying informed and at the top of the your industry.

 In order to ensure the integrity of our Certifications, IOFM strictly holds all of our Certification-holders to these standards of the profession.

 An individual may request a one-time reactivation of an expired Certification if they meet the eligiblitiy requirements.